In order to understand zero-based budgeting, the first thing one should understand is the various parts of a typical business budget.

 - Coordination and Communication: Zero-based budgeting provides better coordination and communication within the department and motivation to employees by involving them in decision-making.

-- Reduction in redundant activities: This approach leads to identify optimum opportunities and more cost-efficient ways of doing things by eliminating all the redundant or unproductive activities
+- Reduction in redundant activities: This approach leads to identifying optimum opportunities and more cost-efficient ways of doing things by eliminating all the redundant or unproductive activities

 Although this concept is a lucrative method of budgeting, it is also important to know the disadvantages as listed below: